 Abstract

 This contribution proposes to provide an object representation SEI message in VSEI to represent the objects detected or tracked in the pictures.
 The objects are represented by bounding boxes or bounding polygons with the depth in the proposed SEI message.
 Primary and secondary attributes of the object may also be signaled in the SEI message.

+In the second version, the design of secondary label present flag was simplified and some bugs in the syntax table and semantics are fixed.

 Introduction